spacedandi/Movie/README.md

 # Low-Budget Movie Revenue Prediction 🎬

-This repository contains the code and results for a thesis project focused on predicting revenue for low-budget films using machine learning and deep learning models.
+This repository contains the code and results for a thesis project by Zijun Guo focused on predicting revenue for low-budget films using machine learning and deep learning models.

 ---